Afsinoz/burning_hydrogen/README.md

+# Save the Ocean!
+Models for prediction fishing market and Marine health

+This project aimed to create prediction models to address problems caused by climate change.
+The main objective was to design and implement prediction models for sea surface oxygen levels, one of many fundamental issues in oceans today.
+You can find the sources and methods we used to make the predictions below.

 We graciously acknowledge usage of data from the following sources:

 ### GEBCO - The General Bathymetric Chart of the Oceans